 Use the following template to remind employees to make the most of their FSA funds before the end of the year:

-Employees who want to use their funds before they expire can review the plan documents [link] to find services and products that are eligible for purchase with FSA dollars.
-We also recommend reviewing FSAstore.com for other ideas to make the most of your funds.
+Employees who wish to utilize their funds before they expire may review the plan documents [link] to determine which services and products may be eligible for purchase with FSA dollars.
+It is also recommended that you take time to review FSAstore.com for further ideas on how you might make the most of your funds.

-If you want to update their contribution amount for 2021, please contact [contact information] or make adjustments to your elections using [name of HRIS].
+Should you decide to update the contribution amount for 2022, please contact [contact information] or make any and all adjustments to your elections using [name of HRIS].

-If you have any questions about FSAs or other benefits, please contact [contact information].
+Should you have any further questions regarding FSAs or any other benefits, please contact [contact information].